 After a long period of living and working in Los Angeles, Eric moved to Yerevan in 2013 where he also dedicates part of his time teaching visual storytelling and photography.
 He currently teaches Introduction to Photography at AUA.

-As an educator and lifelong learner, Tatevik brings professional insights from her multicultural experience with businesses, diplomatic missions as well as international humanitarian organizations.
-She enjoys teaching, storytelling, traveling and connecting ideas and people to reveal their full potential.
+She enjoys sharing, teaching, mentoring, traveling and connecting ideas and people to reveal their full potential.

 Mica Hilson earned his MA in English and a BA in Mathematics from Emory University at age 18, then went on to earn his PhD in English from Indiana University.
 At AUA, he teaches the first-year course in Communications and the fourth-year Research Methods and Capstone courses, along with classes in American Literature and Discourse Analysis.
 His research on modern and contemporary literature, culture, and critical theory has appeared in a variety of scholarly journals, including The Comparatist, Doris Lessing Studies, and The Harold Pinter Review, as well as numerous essay collections, ranging from Security and Hospitality in Literature and Culture to The Ethics and Rhetoric of Invasion Ecology

 - EC 104 – Introduction to Communications